CloudCannon/documentation/_editing/front-matter.md

       - /img/editing/front-matter/array.png
       - /img/editing/front-matter/array-active.png
 ---

-This feature is only available on Jekyll sites.
-{: .info}

 Front matter is a [Jekyll feature](http://jekyllrb.com/docs/frontmatter/) to set custom variables for a page.
 Variables are defined in YAML between triple dashed lines at the top of a file.